 The New York City Bar Association (City Bar), founded in 1870, is a voluntary association of lawyers and law students.
 Since 1896, the organization, officially known as the Association of the Bar of the City of New York, has been headquartered in a landmark building on 44th Street, between Fifth and Sixth Avenues in Manhattan.
 Today the City Bar has over 24,000 members.
-Its current president, John S. Kiernan, began his term in May 2016.
+Its current president, Roger Juan Maldonado, began his term in May 2018.

 The City Bar was founded in response to growing public concern over corruption in the justice system in New York City.
 Several of its early officers were active in seeking the removal of corrupt judges and in leading prosecutions of the notorious Tweed Ring.
 By the 1960s, the Association became an increasingly democratic organization, easing restrictions on membership and actively engaging in social issues.
 The Association hosted Dr. Martin Luther King, Jr. and Chief Justice Earl Warren, among others, and actively campaigned for policy initiatives.
 It also played an important role in two controversial confirmation battles in the United States Supreme Court, over G. Harrold Carswell in 1970 and Robert Bork in 1987.